SUNY New Paltz Guide to Resident Tuition Policy

 - A person does not acquire a New York State domicile solely by being physically present in New York State for a period of twelve months.

 - An unemancipated student’s domicile is that of his or her custodial parents or other legal guardian.
 (Factors to be used in determining emancipation are discussed in the "Emancipation of a Student" section below.)

 - Anunemancipated student of divorced or legally separated parents will acquire a NewYork State domicile if:

 - The custodial parent is a New York State resident; or

 - The student resides with a non-custodial parent who is a New York State resident and the student intends to continue to reside with that parent throughout his or her attendance at the University.

 Proof of Domicile

 Proof of a New York State domicile is demonstrated by documents that support an applicant’s contention that his or her permanent home is located in New York State.
-For unemancipated students, the campus shall review documents pertaining to at least three of the following factors relevant to the determination of a New York State domicile by the parent or legal guardian, including but not limited to:
+For unemancipated students, the campus shall review documents pertaining to at least three (3) of the following factors relevant to the determination of a New York State domicile by the parent or legal guardian.
+Documents which may be submitted include;

 - Duration of the student’s physical presence in New York State;